Cross gender behaviour of children - cross dressing

 - Make sure there are plenty of interesting dress up clothes for both sexes.

-- Get some attractive male dress up clothes such as silk superman cloaks with stars on them, circus performers, or wizards as well as fairy costumes and jewellery.
+- For a boy, get some attractive male dress up clothes such as silk superman cloaks with stars on them, circus performers, or wizards as well as fairy costumes and jewellery.

 If there seems to be some kind of stress, you need to think about how you can make your child feel more secure.

 - Teasing or name calling never helps.
-Children are likely to think they are what parents call them, and then to act like that.
+Children are likely to think they are what parents or other family members call them, and then to act like that.

 - Spending lots of enjoyable time with a same sex parent or a grown up friend of the same sex is important.

-- Make sure the child has the chance to play less rough games eg computer games, golf, art, drama, model making clubs etc.
+- Make sure a boy has the chance to play less rough games eg computer games, golf, art, drama, model making clubs etc., or that your daughter can play games that challenge her physically like soccer or gymnastics if she wants to.
+Many girls like computer games too.

 - Notice when your child does what you want to see more of and what the child does well instead of criticising what you don't like.

-If your child really wishes to be the other sex in a lasting way (many children may say this occasionally), you cannot change this and he really needs your support and to know that you love him no matter what.
+If your child really wishes to be the other sex in a lasting way (many children may say this occasionally), you cannot change this and they really need your support and to know that you love them no matter what.

-- Choose a school for the child where you know the staff are interested in making all children feel they are special and where they learn that to be different is OK.
+- Choose a school for your child where you know the staff are interested in making all children feel they are special and where they learn that to be different is OK.

-- If your child is being bullied at school it may be helpful to talk to him about the things we do in private and those we do in public.
-Perhaps he could see cross dressing as something that is private at least until he is old enough and strong enough to cope with the other children.
+- If your child is being bullied at school it may be helpful to talk to him or her about the things we do in private and those we do in public.
+Perhaps they could see cross dressing as something that is private at least until they are old enough and strong enough to cope with the other children.
+Other children can be more judgemental than adults.

 - If the child is becoming really distressed some counselling may help.

-- You cannot change a child who has a real problem with his sex but you need to remember that what children need most from their parents is unconditional love and acceptance.
+- You cannot change a child who has a problem with his or her sex (transgender) so you need to remember that what children need most from their parents is unconditional love and acceptance.
 This is especially so if they do not fit the "norm" for the groups they move in.

 - Remember that if we had a really accepting society we would care for all people no matter how different they are.
 Difference should not be a problem but something that makes our lives richer.